Support for Windows features and networks in Configuration Manager

 Add the Windows BranchCache feature to the site system server that's configured as a distribution point.

-- You can't add Windows BranchCache to a cloud-based distribution point.
-Cloud-based distribution points do support the download of content by clients that are configured for Windows BranchCache.
+You can't add Windows BranchCache to a content-enabled cloud management gateway.
+CMGs do support the download of content by clients that are configured for Windows BranchCache.

 - The clients that can support BranchCache must be configured for BranchCache distributed cache mode.